Xuehong-pdx/python-code-challenge/README.md

 # coding_challenges

-This is a collection of my solutions for python code challenges posted by Portland Python Pirates.
+A collection of my solutions for python code challenges posted by Portland Python Pirates.